Real Life Recipes | Olivia Wyles

 • 1 teaspoon vanilla extract

-• 1 tablespoon key lime zest , about 1 whole lime or 4 key limes
+• 1 tablespoon key lime zest about 4 key limes or 1 whole lime

 • ¼ cup sour cream

-• 1 tablespoon key lime zest , about 1 whole lime or 4 key limes
+• 1 tablespoon key lime zest about 4 key limes or 1 whole lime

 Instructions

-• In a medium mixing bowl, whisk together almond flour, baking powder, and sea salt.
+• Whisk together almond flour, protein powder, baking powder, and sea salt in a small bowl.
 Set aside.

 • Add cream cheese and mix until all lumps are gone.

-• Add granulated monk fruit sweetener and mix well.
+• Add granulated sugar-free sweetener and mix well.

-• Add vanilla extract, lime zest, and sour cream and mix until creamy.
+• Add vanilla extract, lime zest, lime juice, and sour cream and mix until creamy.

 • Add room temperature eggs one at a time and mix well on medium speed before adding another egg to the mixture.
 Careful not to overmix.

-• Add dry ingredients and Key Lime Keto Chow packet to the mixture.
+• Add dry ingredients to the mixture.
 Blend on medium speed until just incorporated with no more streaks of flour.
 Careful not to overmix.
-Leave batter out for about 15 minutes.

-• Add cake mixture to well greased Bundt or loaf pan.
+• Scoop cake mixture into well greased Bundt pan.
 Tap the pan on the counter several times for even distribution.

 Notes